Office of the Dean of the College

 Student Health Services

-Student Health Services promotes healthy lifestyles through education and preventative medical care and provides diagnostic services and treatment of illness, injury, and medical conditions.
+Student Health Services promotes healthy lifestyles through education and preventative medical care and provides diagnostic services and treatment of illness, injury, and acute and chronic medical conditions.
 Services include general medical treatment, including for minor injuries or surgery, sexual and reproductive health exams, testing, treatment, counseling, immunizations, and travel counseling.
-Mental health care services are provided in collaboration with the Counseling Center.
+Mental health care services are provided in collaboration with Counseling and Psychological Services.

-Student Health Services is staffed by full-time physicians, physician assistant, nurse practitioner, psychiatric nurse practitioner, and a team of nurses during business hours when classes are in session, and urgent care and emergency room services are available locally through Community Memorial Hospital.
+Student Health Services is staffed by a full-time physician, physician assistant, nurse practitioner, and a team of nurses and administrative staff during business hours when classes are in session.
+Urgent care and emergency room services are available locally through Community Memorial Hospital.

-Medical Coverage After matriculation, any treatment undertaken while the student is off campus should be reported to the director of health services.
+Medical Coverage After matriculation, any treatment undertaken while the student is off campus should be reported to the director of health services for continuity of care.
 Students with pre-existing health problems, injuries, or disabilities are invited to contact the director of health services to discuss their health needs and the availability of local or out-of-town services.
 Students are responsible for providing transportation to healthcare facilities outside of Colgate.